Property Division and Individuals

 - Possession for unmarried spouses: Unless you are the owner of the home, or you have a residential tenancy agreement, technically you do not have a right to remain in the home if the owner spouse asks you to leave.
 The owner spouse does not need your consent to sell or encumber the home, as with married spouses.
 In short, you may have less rights than a tenant.
 It is essential that unmarried spouses consider a Cohabitation Agreement to clearly define their rights upon separation and during the relationship to avoid unexpected results.

-- Equitable Claims: Regardless of who is on title to a property or other asset, if you contributed to an asset financially or through other means, and were not compensated for that contribution, you may be entitled to financial compensation or a share in the asset.
+- Equitable Claims: Regardless of who is on the title to a property or other asset, if you contributed to an asset financially or through other means, and were not compensated for that contribution, you may be entitled to financial compensation or a share in the asset.

 Property issues can be complex with nothing less than your future financial security at stake.
 At Brown Law Firm we can help provide you with an honest assessment of your entitlement and fair restructuring options for your family finances.